Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 - **Tasks**: Task is a basic, smallest unit of execution.
 A task can execute a single SQL statement, a call to a stored procedure, or any procedural logic using [Snowflake Scripting](https://docs.snowflake.com/en/developer-guide/snowflake-scripting/index).
 One or more tasks make up a Dag.
 A root task is a special type of task which is the first task in a dag with no parent tasks before it.
 - **Dags**: A Directed Acyclic Graph (DAG) is a series of tasks composed of a single root task and additional tasks, organized by their dependencies.
 DAGs flow in a single direction, meaning a task runs only after all of its predecessor tasks have run successfully to completion.
 - **Schedule Interval**: Schedule interval refers to the interval of time between successive scheduled executions of a standalone task or the root task in a DAG.
-- **Deploying a Dag**: When you create a dag, you define the schedule interval, transformation logic in the tasks and task dependancies.
+- **Deploying a Dag**: When you create a dag, you define the schedule interval, transformation logic in the tasks and task dependencies.
 However, you need to deploy a dag to actually run those transformations on the schedule.
 If you don't deploy the dag, the dag will not run on the schedule.
 - **Running a dag**: When a dag is deployed, it is run on the defined schedule.
 Each instance of this scheduled run is called a Task Run.

 ### Creating Tasks, and DAGs